paperplanefactory/paperplane-photography-theme/README.md

 The main objectives of this theme are:
 * to allow the visualization of images without being cut on all devices;
 * allow photographers maximum editorial control;
-* web performance
+* web performance;
-* indexing also on a site based mainly on images
+* indexing also on a site based mainly on images;

-* sell single picture trough PayPal
+Features:

-You can browse the site in dark or clear mode and even toggle all unnecessary navigation information when viewing a photo.<br/>
+* dark or clear mode navigation;
+* toggle all unnecessary navigation information when viewing a photo;
+* sell single picture trough PayPal;
+* homepage layout adjustable to show one single random picture or a list of works;
 The navigation between the images is managed using the native system that WordPress uses to manage the attachments to a post.